 The US National Science Foundation funded the COMPON project’s (~$720,000 over October 2008 to Sept 2014) research teams in India, China, Germany and the UK, with startup support for the Japan team, as well as RA and summer support for the Principal Investigator (Broadbent) (PI Jeffrey Broadbent).
 Of this same NSF grant, the NSF awarded about $130,000 directly to the US team (co-PI Dana Fisher).
 Research teams in Brazil, Sweden, Japan, Taiwan, South Korea, China, Canada, Switzerland and Finland have received funding from their own national science agencies.
 Teams in New Zealand, Mexico and are also in operation.
 In total, the grants have amounted to over $2 million, indicating strong international support for the project.
 In addition, the Center for International Forestry Research (CIFOR) with funding from the Norwegian government has been implementing the Compon media analysis protocol focusing on the 'REDD+ (Reductions in Emissions from Deforestation and forest Degradation) issue in developing countries, including Indonesia, Vietnam and others.

-The COMPON projects funded by the NSF grant have been following a five year time table (with some variation by case).
+The COMPON projects funded by the NSF grant and by other sources have been developing at different paces.
 The first six months, from October 1, 2008 to March 31, 2009, involved logistical and financial setup and collective determination of common themes for coding.
 During Year One, from April 1, 2009 to March 31, 2010, teams conducted collected and analyzed media articles and legislative records, coded these by common research themes, began writing a report, and collaborated to finalize the network survey instrument.
 Year Two, from April 1, 2010 to March 31, 2011, began the implementation of the network survey.
 Ensuing years to the present have involved creating the combined data set, writing and editing the Compon media analysis papers from the many teams and carrying out the network survey.
-After the Compon media papers are published as a collected set in a special journal issue in 2013, the Compon project will turn to writing and editing the network survey analysis papers.